Robert Altman, Esq.

-Development financing expert with quarter century of experience
+Development financing expert

-Formerly VP, NYC Economic Development Corporation
+Former VP, NYC Economic Development Corp.

-Created value added for many NY project developers
+Value-add for NY project developers

 Many hundreds of educational and cultural institutions, social service agencies, and community-based manufacturers are the beneficiaries of project financings structured and placed by Sunil and his team.
 He attributes his success to early exposure to a wide range of development financing options, from capital markets solutions, conventional real estate loans, and not-for profit loans to construction and EB-5 financing, as well as other tax credit equity programs.

 From 1990-1997, Sunil served as Vice President at the New York City Industrial Development Agency, better known as the New York City Economic Development Corporation (NYCEDC).
 He managed tax-exempt bond financings for high-profile projects, such as the US Tennis Stadium, Terminal One at JFK Airport, various initiatives for American Airlines, and the New York Blood Center, an innovator in the field of hematology for more than 50 years.